Moortiii/Protocol_Buffers/README.md

 sudo apt install openjdk-11-jdk
 ```

-Second, download the current version of `ScalaPBC` from the [following link]()
+2. Download the current version of `ScalaPBC` from the [following link](https://github.com/scalapb/ScalaPB/releases) and extract it to a directory.

+3. Generate the scala classes using the protoc compiler and the `--plugin` flag.

+	`protoc neighbors.proto --plugin=./protoc-gen-scala --scala_out=.`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTY1NTAwMzMsLTY5Njc2NTMzNV19
+eyJoaXN0b3J5IjpbMTU2NTk3NTc4MywtNjk2NzY1MzM1XX0=
 -->